 Missouri’s self-defense law allows one to use force to defend against a threat, so long as the defensive force is proportional to the threatening force.

-Self-defense is legal when it is used to protect oneself (or others) from harm, when one is unable or not required to retreat, or to protect one’s home/vehicle.
+Self-defense is legal if it is used to defend oneself (or others) from harm, when one is unable or not required to retreat, or to defend one’s home/vehicle.

-As a stand your ground state, Missouri law makes it so that citizens don’t have to to retreat from a threatening situation, as long as they have a right to be in that location.
+As a stand your ground state, in Missouri, citizens are not required to retreat from a threatening situation, so long as they have a right to be in that location.

 How do I defend against weapons charges in Norborne?

-Common defense strategies for criminal weapon charges consist of self-defense, the defense of others, castle doctrine, and stand your ground.
+Common defense strategies in weapons cases consist of self-defense, the defense of others, castle doctrine, and stand your ground.

 How can you lose your right to own a gun in Norborne?

-Norborne, MO residents can lose their right to bear arms in a few ways:
+People in Norborne, MO, can lose their right to bear arms for a few reasons:

 - If they receive a felony conviction